Kit Hill, Cornwall

 Plagued by knotted muscles and a knotted mind, I am here to unwind.
 To unload.

-And here, in the heart of the lake, I float with only my thoughts as company.
+I swim back to the heart of the lake and float with only my thoughts as company.

 On my back.
 Hands behind my head.
 Legs crossed.
 Drifting.
 Dreaming.
 Hearing each breath whenever my ears sink below the surface.
 Feeling the breeze stroking my skin.
 Floating with the seed heads.
 And every bit as aimless.

-Four frog kicks and I am back in the sandy shallows.
+Four frog kicks and I am back in the sandy, stone-strewn shallows.
 Shorts drying on hot rock.
 Where ferns unfurl and butterflies meet buttercups.

 I startle to a call.
 A cuckoo.
 Close and loud and lovely.